Star-Crossed (album): Grammy Awards

 In conclusion, more than 60 academy members were involved in certifying the decision, with nearly all of them saying "it's a pop record."
 Variety also opined that, beyond the musical aspects of Star-Crossed, the letter by Musgraves' label to the Recording Academy is also due to the album's "business terms", as the pop field is highly competitive, compared to the country field, where Musgraves' chances of winning are higher.
 Aswad and Willman opined that Musgraves marketed Star-Crossed as a pop record, citing how it was jointly released with Interscope Records, which is primarily a pop label home to Lady Gaga, Billie Eilish, Olivia Rodrigo and many hip-hop artists, and none of the album's tracks were serviced to country radio stations, thus making it "hard to imagine that those moves went unnoticed by the [country] screening committee."

 The nominations for the 64th Annual Grammy Awards were announced on November 22, 2021.
 "Camera Roll" received two nominations, for Best Country Solo Performance and Best Country Song.
 However, Star-Crossed was not nominated in any of the album categories.

+Other country music awards ceremonies

+Following the Grammy Award response regarding Star-Crossed's non-classification as country record, Billboard reported that the album "will be eligible in all appropriate categories" for both the Academy of Country Music Awards and the Country Music Association Awards.
+Although representatives from both ceremonies affirmed the eligibility of the record project, Musgraves was not nominated at either the 57th Academy of Country Music Awards or the 56th Annual Country Music Association Awards.